michapringle/codesorcerer/README.md

 ```

 ### Creating a larger bean
-David decides that he wants to extract the name to a composed bean (subbean), add an Address subbean, add a Sex represented by an enum (Male, Female), and an occupation.
-He updates his PersonDef template as below.
+David decides that he wants to extract the name to a composed bean (sub-bean), add an `Address` sub-bean, add a `Sex` represented by an enum (Male, Female), and an occupation.
+He updates his `PersonDef` template as below.
 ```java
 @BeanTemplate
 public interface PersonDef